finbourne/identity-sdk-csharp/sdk/docs/UsersApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<UsersApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<UsersApi>();
             var id = "id_example";  // string | The unique identifier for the User to be updated var updateUserRequest = new UpdateUserRequest(); // UpdateUserRequest | The new definition of the User

             try
             {
+                // uncomment the below to set overrides at the request level
+                // UserResponse result = apiInstance.UpdateUser(id, updateUserRequest, opts: opts);

                 // UpdateUser: Update User
                 UserResponse result = apiInstance.UpdateUser(id, updateUserRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));